TomSokol/getting_cleaning_data/README.md

 /run_analysis.R
 /UCI HAR Dataset

-read the test and training sets into variables (X_train.txt and X_test.txt)
+read the test and training sets (X_train.txt and X_test.txt) into variables training_set and test_set read activity labels into training_labels and test_labels

-merge with the activity labels using cbind
+merge the labels into the sets using cbind

-combine the two using rbind
+combine the test and training sets using rbind

-create vector of cols measuring means and std dev + activity labels (final column) using only mean() and std() measurements
+create vector of cols measuring means and std dev + activity labels using only mean() and std() measurements

-used the following columns:
+vector col_nums contains column numbers from selected columns below:

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y